iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 <br>

 ### :white_check_mark: GOOD
-* Incremental development - regularly write, compile, and test each line/part of code/solution to ensure no errors at each step.
+* Incremental development - when writing programs, add a few lines or a function, compile, resolve any errors, and make sure it works.
+Don’t wait until you’ve written an entire program before compiling it for the first time!
+Add one piece at a time, make sure it compiles, and test it.
+Then when you’re sure it’s working, move on to the next piece.
 * Break problems into **small enough problems** so that the problems cannot be wrong when solving them.
 * white space for increased readability
 * one statement per line